 Official High Uintas Wilderness sign!
 The trail split for Amethyst Lake is about 100 yards beyond this sign, to the left.

 At the trail junction.
-It's hard to see the sign, because its about 10 ft up the tree, in the shade.
+It’s hard to see the sign, because it is about 10 ft up the tree, in the shade.
 My white arrow on the left points it out.
 Keep an eye out for this large rock pile, so you know where to turn.
 There is also a campsite off to the right of the trail.

 Once you turn off for Amethyst Lake, the trail becomes very steep and rocky.